IvaSabotinova/Movies-App/README.md

 ### Short Description

 The app has a **public part** available without authentication.
-It reveals all movies, their details as well as enables searches by whole or part of movies' titles, searches per genre and sorting by name A-Z and Z-A.
+It reveals all movies, their details as well as enables searches by whole or part of movies' titles, searches per genre and sorting by name A-Z and Z-A. Pagination by different page size is also implemented.

 There are two basic roles - **admin** and **user**.